miqqie/6m-data-1.2-intro-database/lesson.md

 ### Instructor Prompt

-> “Our tables are now fully normalised.
-Let’s explore the following situations:
+> Our tables are now fully normalised.
+But let’s explore the following situations:
 >
 > **Step 1 – Historical Accuracy:**
 > Imagine the iPhone’s price increases to $1200 next year.
 >
 > * What happens if we try to calculate last year’s revenue from our tables?
-> * How does full normalisation affect historical reporting?”
+> * How does full normalisation affect historical reporting?
 >
 > **Step 2 – Query Complexity:**
 > Assuming we **did store historical prices**, how easy is it to answer questions like ‘Total revenue by product last year’ using only fully normalised tables?